Curriculum - Internal Medicine Residency

 Work Rounds: First year residents pre-round on their patients in preparation for resident-run work rounds at 7 am.
 The team resident is responsible for supervising the clinical activities and for teaching the members of the team.

 Attending Rounds: Held 7 days per week at all inpatient sites.
 Led by the attending, these rounds are geared to the resident level and integrate clinical management and teaching with an emphasis on learning at the bedside.

 12 - 1:30 pm (Tues, Thurs), 12 -12:45 (Mon, Wed, Fri)

 Noon conferences with lunch: These conferences are considered protected time.
 Residents are released from consult services and morning clinics by 11:45 and their continuity clinics and afternoon consults do not start until 1:30 PM.
 Nursing staff does not page residents during their education time unless it is urgent.
 Various formats include a case-based conference, emphasizing problem solving and the evaluation and management of clinical problems, pre-clinic conferences on primary care topics, Journal Club, Board Review and Morbidity and Mortality conference.
 More details about our conferences are listed below.

 At the monthly Clinicopathologic Conference, clinicians are faced with analyzing a case history and developing a differential diagnosis.
 Every year a special historical CPC deals with an undiagnosed illness in a famous person.
-Examples of our previous historical CPC's include Alexander the Great, Edgar Allen Poe, Booker T. Washington and Abraham Lincoln were discussed.
+Examples of our previous historical CPC's include Alexander the Great, Edgar Allen Poe, Booker T. Washington and Abraham Lincoln.